Major Code BS1937

 Honors Tutorial College

 Janet Duerr, director of studies/contact person

-Each student receives advice from the director of studies regarding courses, choice of a thesis advisor, and other procedural matters every semester.
+Each student receives advice from the director of studies regarding courses, choice of tutors and thesis advisor, and other procedural matters every semester.
 In addition to the tutorials, the student must complete English requirements, all core courses not covered by tutorials, and an appropriate number of approved electives.
 Internships and/or study abroad may be included within the program with special permission from the director of studies.

 Internal and External Transfer Admission

 First year students at Ohio University or at other institutions may apply to transfer into the neuroscience honors tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is December 1.

 Opportunities Upon Graduation

 This major will fulfill the admission requirements for graduate work or professional school (e.g., medicine, veterinary medicine, physical therapy, etc.).
 Coursework will be tailored for individual students so that they meet the prerequisites for their graduate program of interest.